 Some natural products may help relieve chronic diarrhea.
-Probiotics can restore a healthy balance of bacteria in the gut.
+Probiotics, for example, can restore a healthy balance of bacteria in the gut.

-People should avoid psyllium products that also contain laxatives.
+However, people should avoid using psyllium products that also contain laxatives.

 Not all cases of chronic diarrhea are preventable.
-However, it is possible to reduce the risk of getting chronic diarrhea by taking the following steps:
+However, it is possible to reduce the risk of chronic diarrhea by:

-- discussing the side effects of medications with a doctor
+- discussing the side effects of any current medications with a doctor

 - requesting a change in medications if necessary